mattwilliamson/deepdrive_ai/README.md

 # deepdrive_ai

 ## TODO:
+- [x] TTS doesn't support speaker for xtts_v2 - no param
+- [x] TTS pipe instead of saving to temp file
 - [ ] Move TTS and/or whisper to Jetson for lower latency (lower chunks size)
 - [ ] no module named "expiringdict"
 - [ ] `create_llama_goal` needs prompt from langchain to have correct prompt format